rihacek/sensor-via-mqtt/README.md

 Small POC to get sensor data over to an MQTT broker

-- sensor doesn't really matter; starting with light sensor for ease
+- humidity/temperature, but remember we can work with anything!
 - wifi enabled
 - time pulled from NTP